-Building drawing files may NOT be transmitted via email unless encrypted in accordance with GSA procedures.
-General procedures for handling Sensitive but Unclassified Information and GSA encryption procedures are contained in GSA policy and guidance contained in Exhibit 2.
+All email correspondence relating to performance of this contract must be transmitted using GSA.gov mail accounts.
+Building drawing files may NOT be transmitted to external accounts via email unless encrypted in accordance with GSA procedures.
+General procedures for handling Sensitive but Unclassified Information and GSA encryption procedures are contained in GSA policy and guidance contained in Exhibit 2 and falls under GSA's Controlled Unclassified Information Program as referenced in Section H.6.
 Additional information will be provided after award.